 How can you build your self-awareness, especially under pressure?
 Start by asking yourself these questions: do I recognize when pressure is having a negative effect on me?
 What are the signs that pressure is starting to derail my best abilities?
 Do I know my default behaviors when I am under pressure?
 Do I know when I need to apply techniques that will allow me to have access to my best cognitive thinking and decision making?

-To learn more about Performing Under Pressure, the book visit: www.pressurebook.com
+To learn more about Performing Under Pressure visit: www.pressurebook.com